-- Your undergraduate or postgraduate medical education experience is in a country where English is the first and/or native language, or
+- Your medical school or postgraduate medical education experience is in a country where English is the first and/or native language, or

-- More than 50% of your undergraduate and postgraduate (including residency and clinical fellowship training) medical education was taken in a country where English is the first and/or native language (see list below) or
+- More than 50% of your medical school and postgraduate (including residency and clinical fellowship training) medical education was taken in a country where English is the first and/or native language (see list below) or

 - You are in independent practice in Canada or in a country where English is the first and/or native language (see list below) and have already met ELP requirements before registering with their regulatory body.
 Visiting elective trainees are exempt from ELP testing for the first 90 days.
 You will be exempt from any requirement for future testing if CPSA receives university confirmation that you have successfully completed the university’s process to evaluate competency in ELP.